 Signature Travilla Style in Nora Prentiss

-Elements of Travilla’s later work and style are already apparent in Nora Prentiss, such as his signature darts, and a touch of the sunburst pleating he would frequently use in designs for Marilyn Monroe–think the famous gold lame gown—in the 1950s.
+Elements of Travilla’s later work and style are already apparent in Nora Prentiss, such as his signature darts, and a touch of the sunburst pleating he frequently used in the 1950s.

-One of my Travilla touches that shows up in Nora Prentiss is the vertical sequins over skin-toned fabric he incorporates on the top of one of Ann’s evening gowns.
+Another Travilla element we first see in Nora Prentiss is the vertical sequins over skin-toned fabric he incorporates on the top of one of Ann’s evening gowns.

 Friends to the End